 The Mission District

-South of SoMa is the famous Mission District.
-Having derived its name from the nearby Mission Dolores -- founded back in 1776 -- this neighborhood is the heart of San Francisco's Hispanic population and a favorite spot for migrating bohemians.
+South of SoMa is the Mission District.
+Having derived its name from the nearby Mission Dolores — founded in 1776 — this neighborhood is the heart of San Francisco's Hispanic population and a favorite spot for migrating bohemians.
 The Mission District boasts an overwhelming number of authentic Hispanic restaurants, shops and bars, as well as many colorful murals to enjoy.

-If you head east from Mission -- past art venues like the brightly colored CELLspace -- you'll end up in Potrero.
+If you head east from Mission, you'll end up in Potrero.
 While it is technically a part of the Mission District, Potrero is described by experts as "more modern," with several upscale shopping and dining options.
-Head south of the Mission to Bernal Heights, a residential area that maintains a similar bohemian feel with a smattering of small markets, cafes, unique boutiques and community gardens.
+And south of the Mission you'll find Bernal Heights, a residential area that maintains a similar bohemian feel with a smattering of small markets, cafes, unique boutiques and community gardens.

 Golden Gate National Recreation Area

 If you're looking to escape the hustle and bustle of the big city, San Francisco's expansive Golden Gate National Recreation Area offers plenty of opportunities to hike, swim and enjoy the outdoors.
-The Muir Woods National Monument, just north of the city across the Golden Gate Bridge, is a favorite spot among nature lovers, featuring a spectacular array of the giant Redwood trees, which can be enjoyed from Muir Wood's six miles of hiking trails.
+The Muir Woods National Monument, just north of the city across the Golden Gate Bridge, is a favorite spot among nature lovers due to its spectacular array of the giant Redwood trees, which can be enjoyed from Muir Woods' 6 miles of hiking trails.
 If you're looking to cool down after a hike, don your swimsuit and enjoy the Pacific from one of the many beaches like Muir Beach, Stinson Beach or Pirates Cove.

 Like any major city, San Francisco has its share of rough spots.
 The city's progressive reputation and lax drug laws have attracted a large homeless population, who panhandle throughout the main tourist areas and in San Francisco's downtown area.
 Violent crime against tourists remains rare, but out-of-towners can be the victims of theft, especially those unaware of their surroundings.
 When riding on public transportation, always keep hold of your belongings.
 Don't walk alone at night, and don't carry large sums of cash while you're in the city.
 Avoid the SoMa and Tenderloin areas at night; both are known for high incidence of crime.

-The best ways to get around San Francisco are on foot or by public transportation.
+The best ways to get around San Francisco are on foot and by using public transportation.
 Most of the popular attractions are within walking distance of the city center, and the large municipal transportation system (called the Muni) operates bus and streetcar lines, leaving little need for your own set of wheels.
-You can also travel by cable car (also operated by Muni), which is a more entertaining, albeit slower, way to see the city.
-To get into the city from the San Francisco International Airport (SFO), you can use the Bay Area Rapid Transit (BART) commuter rail or you can take a taxi for around $40 one way.Getting Around San Francisco»
+The city's famous cable cars (also operated by Muni) are a more entertaining, albeit slower, way to see the city.
+To get into town from the San Francisco International Airport (SFO), you can use the Bay Area Rapid Transit commuter rail, or you can take a taxi for around $45 one way.Getting Around San Francisco»